Approved: November 1, 2022

 - The Faculty.
-The members of the faculty shall consist of all Professors, Associate Professors, Assistant Professors, Teaching Professors, Scholars in Residence, Senior Instructors, Instructors, Research Professors, Research Associate Professors, and Research Assistant Professors in the College of Engineering and Applied Science on the Boulder campus.
-The Dean may also appoint members to one-year renewable terms from departments outside the College involved in degree granting programs such as Engineering Physics and Applied Mathematics.
+The members of the faculty shall consist of all Professors, Associate Professors, Assistant Professors, Principal Instructors, Senior Instructors, Instructors, Scholars in Residence, Research Professors, Research Associate Professors, and Research Assistant Professors in the College of Engineering and Applied Science on the Boulder campus.
+The Dean may also appoint members to one-year renewable terms from departments outside the College involved in degree-granting programs such as Engineering Physics and Applied Mathematics.
 These additional members may be recommended for membership at the start of each academic year by their respective department chairs.
 Other additional members from outside the College may be appointed by the Dean for one-year renewable terms.

 - Voting Members.
 The voting membership of the faculty shall consist of all Professors, Associate Professors, Assistant Professors, Research Professors, Research Associate Professors, Research Assistant Professors, Teaching Professors, Scholars in Residence, Senior Instructors, and full-time Instructors in the College of Engineering and Applied Science, plus any additional members appointed by the Dean.
 Faculty with such titles as adjoint, adjunct, visiting, lecturer, research associate, etc., are not voting members of the College but may be voting members of a department (or program) based on the rules of that unit.